pjueon/JetsonGPIO/README.md

 GPIO::add_event_detect(channel, GPIO::RISING, callback_fn, 200);
 ```

-If one of the callbacks are no longer required it may then be removed
+If one of the callbacks are no longer required it may then be removed:

 ```cpp
 GPIO::remove_event_callback(channel, callback_two);